 - Weed Control - Right of Way and Industrial (WEC) - is the control of plants, whether woody or herbaceous, by the application of chemicals generally classed as herbicides, to industrial sites and rights-of-way such as, but not limited to, highways, transmission lines, drainage ditches, etc. Applicants for this license must be certified in (C06) Right-of-Way Pest Control.

 - Wood Destroying Organisms (WDO) - is the control of termites, various wood borers, carpenter bees, carpenter ants and decay, without regard to the type or use of structure involved.
 Applicants for this license must be certified in (C07) Industrial, Institutional, Structural and Health-Related Pest Control.

 - Wood Preservatives (WPC) - is the control of insects, fungi, marine borers and the effects of weather on wood products at the manufacturing or distribution stage that may damage or degrade the wood.
 Applicants for this license must be certified in (C11) Wood Preservation Pest Control.

 - Special (SPC) - is the control of pests in special situations by methods not included in the other license categories listed above.
 These licenses may or may not require an examination at the discretion of the Bord and are limited to specific pesticide uses and situations as determined by the Board.

-- have two years verifiable experience working under a licensee in that category, or
+- having two years verifiable experience working under a licensee in that category, or

-- have a four-year college degree with major studies in a related field, or
+- having a four-year college degree with major studies in a related field, or

-- hold a similar license in another state.
+- holding a similar license in another state.

 TAPA also requires the licensed supervision of pesticide applications inside certain commercial and public buildings.
 These include: